Artificial Intelligence MSc

-In addition, about half your taught course credits must be chosen from areas of artificial intelligence.
+In addition, about half of your taught course credits must be chosen from areas of artificial intelligence.
 Course offerings follow the main research areas of our staff, with multiple course options available in natural language processing, machine learning, robotics, and related areas.

 Example courses offered recently in artificial intelligence include: